 When talking about subtraction in English, we can play with the order in which we talk about the quantities involved.
 We can first say how many things we start out with ("start with five pencils, take away two''), or we can first say how many things we'll be taking away ("take away two of the five pencils'').
 In English, either order is fine as long as we're consistent with what we're saying.
 English is flexible like that.
 You should see it do a center split.

 In mathematics, however, the rules are stricter.
 English is the lenient substitute teacher who wants to make it through the day alive, while math is a regular teacher who won't stand for you flying paper airplanes across the room.
 In every mathematical expression, we must begin by saying how many things we start out with, and then how many things we'll take away.
-We write

 (amount we start out with) – (amount to take away)

 Except with more numbers and fewer words.
 You get the picture.

 Below are some English phrases that mean "subtraction."
 Not ones you'll hear as often as "have a nice day" or "do you want fries with that?" but English phrases nevertheless.
 Each starts by saying how many things we'll be taking away.
 The number line can be helpful for figuring out which number should be written first in the mathematical translation.
 Oh, number line.
 You're always there for us when we need you.

 - Four less than seven means 7 – 4.
 On the number line, we start at 7 and move 4 spaces to the left:

 - Four fewer then seven also means 7 – 4.